Your quick source of information, maps, low-down on route, travel and direct links to entries for the Round Rotherham.

 View the route on Google Earth, with the 2007 route

-Changes to route
+Changes to adminstration and route

 NEW pictures of route